kirkrudolph/OpenGL/README.md

 - OpenGL Matrix multiplication is right to left because of the way it expects it in the shader

 ## 22 ImGui in OpenGL
+- GUI library
+- Can be used with OpenGL, Direct X, or any rendering API.
+- Draw UI (buttons, text fields, color pickers, windows, debug, real-time rendering, etc.)
+- Lightweight Qt or wpf alternative.

 ## 23 Rendering Multiple Objects